btabibian/btabibian.github.io/notebooks/learnpython/_posts/2015-04-15-lecture-1-introduction-to-python-programming.md

     1.0

+Finally, one standard practice in the scientific community using Python is to shorten namespaces.
+This usually works my specifiying two characters or three characters *nicknames*.

+{% highlight python linenos  %}
+import numpy as np
+import scipy as sp
+import matplotlib.pyplot as plt
+{% endhighlight %}

+> In many code examples you may find on Internet, the author is using these de facto standard nicknames.

 ### Looking at what a module contains, and its documentation

 Once a module is imported, we can list the symbols it provides using the `dir` function: